blastedryan/447-Petfinder/README.md

 3. To run the selenium tests you must first install selenium by going to https://www.selenium.dev/downloads/.
 4. Then you must install a chrome webdriver from https://chromedriver.chromium.org/downloads.
 (Make sure it is compatible with your version of Chrome ie. 87, 86, or 85)
-5. Once that is done you must put the path to webdriver and html (tests/Petfinder_template.html) into the global variables driverPath and htmlPath.
+5. Once that is done you must put the path to webdriver and html (`tests/Petfinder_template.html`) into the global variables driverPath and htmlPath.
 You can find the html path easily by opening the file in chrome  and copying the link at the top.
 6. Once that is done you can just run tests/testStyle.py with pytest and it should open up a web browser with the html link displayed on it.
 The current tests just test if the web page opens correctly and if the accordion table acts appropriately.
+7. `test_html.py` is run in the same fashion as in (6), but the html file is `petsite/petfinder/templates/petfinder/Petfinder_style.html`

 In order to test the MapBox API, follow the same instructions with the python file in tests/test_map.
 The map should render at the bottom of the web page.
 You should be able to hover your mouse over two markers, and you should see windows popup over those markers with information of two dogs.
 This is purely for Iteration 1 testing purposes, as later iterations will have more markers on the map, based on search results.
 Before testing, you must first insert the MapBox API Key, as specified in the "Retrieving MapBox API Key" section above.